TABLE OF CONTENTS

 Can Plume be my primary medical care provider?

-Plume is not a primary care provider.
-We are designed to support your gender journey through services that help transgender folks access the care they need to thrive.
-All treatments offered by Plume are gender-related.
+No. Plume is not a primary care provider.
+We are designed to support your gender journey and other health concerns through services that help transgender folks access the care they need to thrive.
 We strongly recommend that all patients maintain a relationship with a primary care provider or clinic, so they can receive care for other medical conditions and routine check-ups.
 If you’re having trouble finding a primary care provider who is sensitive to gender diversity, we are happy to offer our recommendations.

 What if I don't have a smart phone?